-Keena Suh is an Associate Professor in the Interior Design Department at Pratt Institute where, as a full-time faculty member, she teaches design studios at undergraduate and graduate levels along with electives and construction-related courses.
-She coordinates the construction courses at the undergraduate and graduate levels in the Interior Design department.
-Her pedagogical focus is in fostering innovative learning and teaching opportunities through community-based, cross-disciplinary and collaborative learning exploring design activism.
+Keena Suh is an Associate Professor in the Interior Design department at Pratt where, as a full-time faculty member, she teaches design studios, electives, and construction-related courses at the undergraduate and graduate levels, while coordinating the construction and fabrication courses in the department.
+Her pedagogical focus is in fostering innovative learning and teaching opportunities through community-based, cross-disciplinary, and collaborative learning opportunities.

 She has presented work on community-based projects and creative repair integrating coursework at Pratt at conferences with focus ranging from the urban built environments to interior design.
 Her past participation in a Faculty Learning Community (FLC) has focused on transfer of learning among students at Pratt, and she is a current member of the FLC, Exploring Transdisciplinary Approaches to STEM Teaching and Learning.
 She is part of Preserving Activism, a cross-disciplinary research and teaching project focused on the history of activism at Pratt.
 She is a co-editor of Interior Provocations: History, Theory and Practice of Autonomous Interiors, author and section editor of Interior Provocations: Appropriate(d) Interiors, and serves as co-organizer of the Interior Provocations symposia.

 B.A.
 English Literature, University of Illinois; M.Arch., Columbia University.